Ard3ny/ard3ny.github.io/_posts/2024-09-22-Update-WSL2-kernel-to-66x.md

 # build the kernel
 make -j2 KCONFIG_CONFIG=Microsoft/config-wsl
 yes "" | make -j2 KCONFIG_CONFIG=Microsoft/config-wsl
 ```

+> The credit for config-wsl goes to [@eapotapov](https://github.com/eapotapov), which kindly shared it on already mentioned gihub issue.
+{: .prompt-info }

 ## Copy the image out of the container
 Create a directory for kernels on Windows filesystem